steveazzolin/reconsidering-faithfulness-in-gnns/README.md

 --mitigation_sampling raw     # for CF (CIGA only)
 ```

+### Datasets

+Datasets are automatically downloaded and processed by the scripts available in `GOOD/data/good_datasets/`.

 ### Train a model

 For more details on training a model, refer to the original codebase of [GOOD](https://github.com/divelab/GOOD?tab=readme-ov-file) and [LECI](https://github.com/divelab/LECI/tree/LECI-1.0.0).